-- Strategic Alliance: An agreement between two or more parties to pursue a set of agreed objectives. - Joint Venture: Joint venture is an agreement by three or more parties to form a single party to undertake a certain project compare the resource configuration implications.
-What advice would you give the management based on your analysis?
+- Strategic Alliance: An agreement between two or more parties to pursue a set of agreed objectives. - Joint Venture: Joint venture is an agreement by three or more parties to form a single party to undertake a certain project. - Alliance Termination: It involves winding down the alliance. - Cost Leadership: Minimizing the costs incurred in providing value (product or service) to a customer or client. - Differentiation: This means making ones product unique or special, compared to other competitors or substitute products in the market.

-Q1.
-What are the various types of strategic alliance?
-Q2.
-What are the various stages of strategic alliance?
+1. What are the various characteristics of strategic alliance?